Tests and Psychological Measures

 - How can you evaluate the test?

 Topic Development: Some find exploring the PsycTESTS Classification Codes for additional information helpful.
-Every record in APA PsycTests receives an APA PsycTests Classification, used to identify the general area of psychology the measure is designed to assess.
+Every record in APA PsycTests receives an APA PsycTests Classification, used to identify the general area of psychology that the measure is designed to assess.